 - It is a minimal program that doesn’t require a large amount of processing speed.
 This means you will be able to safely install the program without too many errors due to your processor being overworked.

-- It is the easier software to learn amongst the two.
-It has been designed to be very popular worldwide because everyone can use it.
+- It has been designed to be very popular worldwide because everyone can use it.
 You do not have to be a total expert in this to take full advantage of it.

 - The integration process is much faster than with other software.

 - One of the main drawbacks of this app is that it doesn’t handle errors well.
 Therefore, if you make a mistake that leads to a fault, the program may shut down or freeze.
 This is a major problem sometimes and results in lost work.
 When using it, you should be sure to enable your autosave features to prevent you from losing your hard work.

 - The functionality of this service is not as good as with other services.
 It can do the basics very well, and that’s about it.
 It wasn’t designed as a specialist app but rather a software that can complement others very well.

 - Docker Swarm has fewer users than Kubernetes, meaning that it becomes harder to enlist fellow users’ help when trying to solve a problem that you are facing with the service.
 A good community is vital in the app development industry because often, people are facing similar challenges.

 In conclusion, we can see that these are two very separate services with fundamental differences.
 On the one hand, you have Docker Swarm designed to be a lightweight all-around performer.
 It can do the basics very well and is designed to make life easier than it was—a simple service to install and get going on your computer.